Herbal Extracts & Custom Blends

 We carry around 25 different organic and wildcrafted herbal tinctures (listed below) for personal use.
 We can also create custom blends if you'd like to make you're own formula or if you'd like us to create a blend for any specific theme.
 We incorporate several unique methods to maximize the extraction of each herb and improve upon the typical ways of making herbal extracts.

 Most tinctures are either glycerites or alcohol-based.
 The majority of alcohol-based tinctures are way too high at around 40-60%.
 This gives a diluted product that's far from ideal.
 On the other hand, glycerites taste better, but aren't able to extract many of the compounds that alcohol does.
-We believe in balance and the combination of low organic alcohol (around 19-24%), organic glycerin, and spring water will make the best product.
+We believe that the combination of low organic alcohol (around 19-24%), organic glycerin, and spring water will make the best product.

 The Difference in Our Tinctures